On the Sample Complexity of One Hidden Layer Networks with Equivariance, Locality and Weight Sharing: Proof of Main Theorems

-\begin{theorem} Consider the hypothesis space $\gH$ defined in \ref{def:gcnn_hyp_space}.
-If $P(\cdot)$ is the average pooling operation, $\sigma(\cdot)$ is a $1$-Lipschitz positive homogeneous activation function, then with probability at least $1-\delta$ and for all $h\in\gH$, we have:
+\begin{theorem} Consider the hypothesis space $\gH$ defined in \eqref{def:gcnn_hyp_space}.
+If $P(\cdot)$ is the average pooling operation, $\sigma(\cdot)$ is a $1$-Lipschitz positively homogeneous activation function, then with probability at least $1-\delta$ and for all $h\in\gH$, we have:

 \end{theorem}

 \begin{proof} For an input $\vx\in\R^{|G|\times c_0}$, the action of the group $G$ on each channel is given by the permutation of the entries.
 Suppose that the $G-$permutations are given by $\Pi_1,\dots,\Pi_{|G|}$.
 We have: